-The current strength of a block is the number of circles on the top edge when the block stands upright.
+The current strength of a block is the number of white circles on the top edge when the block stands upright.
 Blocks can have a maximum strength of 2, 3 or 4.
-If the single circle is black or coloured then the block is not placed in the Recruitment Pool when Eliminated 7.8.
-If all the circles are coloured then the block's strength may never be increased.
+If the single circle is coloured with a white outline then the block is not placed in the Recruitment Pool when Eliminated 8.9.
+If all the circles are coloured with a white outline then the block's strength may never be increased.